votingworks/electionguard-kotlin-multiplatform/README.md

 ## What about JavaScript?

-We tried to include JavaScript, which you can see at the tag `BEFORE_REMOVING_JS`.
+We tried to include JavaScript, which you can see at the tag [BEFORE_REMOVING_JS](https://github.com/danwallach/electionguard-kotlin-multiplatform/releases/tag/BEFORE_REMOVING_JS).
 This used a big integer library called [kt-math](https://github.com/gciatto/kt-math), but the performance was not acceptable.